carlosypunto/SingleTouchRotationGestureRecognizer/README.md

 }
 ```

+The rotation property indicates total rotation since the gesture began in radians.
+A positive value indicates clockwise rotation and a negative value indicates couterclockwise rotation.

+The velocity property indicates the angular velocity in radians/second.

 ViewController.swift has some sample code that uses the gesture recognizer to rotate a view in response to touch events.

 ## License